Contingencyplana/making_friends_0/docs/creative_ecosystem_ai.md

 but the doctrine that the others grow from.

 ### 2. From *Supreme Simplicity AI* → **Clarity Compass AI**
-*Synergy:* A living design doctrine embedded in every system.
+*Synergy:* **Interactive Picture Books with words**, embodying a living design doctrine in every system.
 Detects creeping complexity and prunes it, ensuring joy and ease scale with growth.

 ### 3. From *Proto-Lucid Armada AI* → **Lucid Fleet AI**
-*Synergy:* A fully operational armada of orchestrators.
+*Synergy:* **Interactive Picture Books with words**, taking the form of a fully operational armada of orchestrators.
 Each “ship” manages clarity in one domain, together outcompeting labyrinths everywhere.

 ### 4. From *Proto-TONS-of-FUN AI* → **FUN Continuum AI**
-*Synergy:* A network of books, games, and worlds united by the same principle: fun first.
+*Synergy:* **Interactive Picture Books with words**, unfolding as a network of books, games, and worlds united by the same principle: fun first.
 Grows from interactive page → picture book → FUN Factory → federation of joyful play.

 ---